 - Half already use the GPS in their smartphone instead of one in their EOBR.

 GPS Training for Entry Level Drivers

-It appears that the GPS training for truck drivers will only apply to entry-level drivers.
+It appears that the GPS training for truck drivers will only apply to entry-level drivers, so be sure to include it as part of your driver onboarding training for inexperienced drivers.
 The other four courses are Driver Qualifications, Driver Wellness, Hours of Service and Whistle Blower Protection.
 (Full Pro-TREAD lesson list here, and never-quite up-to-date Pro-TREAD lesson descriptions here).
 Pro-TREAD will be adding GPS training for truck drivers to its roster of courses once the FMCSA publishes the must-have topics.
 In the meantime, you might consider sharing this GPS visor card that the FMCSA published.
 (And assign our Trip Planning course).